 When indicated to do so, log into your machine with SSH (using the same ssh

-sudo apt-get update && sudo apt-get upgrade
+sudo apt-get update && sudo apt-get dist-upgrade

-If prompted to reboot, type:
+If prompted to reboot, then run:

 sudo reboot